-- 3.16 Outline planning permission was granted on 3 April 2019 for a mixed use development including 2,350 dwellings at land south of Chesterton in Cirencester (ref: 16/00054/OUT).
-Outline planning permission was granted subject to 69 planning conditions, following the completion of two section 106 agreements.
-Matters reserved for later consideration were appearance, landscaping, layout and scale. - 3.17 The developer (Savills acting on behalf of Bathurst Developments Ltd.) has subsequently provided a further detailed update on the estimated lead-in times and the delivery trajectory of the site.
-A commentary is provided to support their assumptions and sets out some of the recent work that has been completed to prepare the site for the commencement of construction.
+- 3.16 The Chesterton strategic site is a mixed use development, located on the southern edge of Cirencester.
+It includes the erection of up to 2,350 dwellings (including up to 100 units of student accommodation and 60 homes for the elderly), 9.1 hectares of employment land (B1, B2 and B8 uses), a primary school, a neighbourhood centre including A1, A2, A3, A4 and A5 uses as well as community facilities (including a health care facility D1), public open space, allotments, playing fields, pedestrian and cycle links (access points onto Tetbury Road, Somerford Road and Cranhams Lane) landscaping and associated supporting infrastructure to include vehicle access points from Tetbury Road, Spratsgate Lane, Wilkinson Road and Somerford Road. - 3.17 The developer (Savills acting on behalf of Bathurst Developments Ltd.) has provided an update on the various factors that affect the estimated lead-in times and the delivery trajectory for the site.
+The Council has produced a commentary, which sets out the recent work that has been completed to prepare the site for the commencement of construction (see Appendix 3).
 This includes the progress on discharging planning conditions, installing infrastructure, securing developers and delivery partners, and preparing reserved matters planning applications.
-This is provided at Appendix 3.
-The developer has also provided an update to their delivery trajectory in Appendix 3a, which shows the position as of September 2021. - 3.18 The deliverability of Chesterton strategic is also discussed at paragraphs 152-180 of the Inspector's Report on the examination of the Cotswold District Local Plan 2011-2031, the relevant extracts of which are provided at Appendix 3b.
+The developer has also provided an update to their delivery trajectory in Appendix 3a, which shows the position as of July 2022. - 3.18 The deliverability of the Chesterton strategic is also discussed at paragraphs 152-180 of the Inspector's Report on the examination of the Cotswold District Local Plan 2011-2031", the relevant extracts of which are provided at Appendix 3b.
 This provides the Inspector's conclusions on numerous evidence submissions and debates that were considered during the Local Plan examination.
-Although three years have passed since the Inspector's report, it still has material relevance when forming a balanced and realistic view of annual delivery rates for the site.
+Although four years have passed since the Inspector's report, it still has material relevance when forming a balanced and realistic view of annual delivery rates for the site.
 In combination, Savills update and the Local Plan Inspector's Report provide clear evidence of housing delivery on the site in the next five years and over the Local Plan period.

-&lt;sup>10 PPG on 'Housing supply and delivery'.
+10 PPG on 'Housing supply and delivery'.
 Paragraph: 007 Reference ID: 68-007-20190722.
 Revision date: 22/07/2019

-&lt;sup>11 Report on the Examination of the Cotswold District Local Plan 2011-2031 (5 June 2018, PINS Ref: PINS/F1610/429/2)
+11 Report on the Examination of the Cotswold District Local Plan 2011-2031 (5 June 2018, PINS Ref: PINS/F1610/429/2)